kat-kel/full-stack-container-example/README.md

 # Containerized Full-Stack Example

-This is a basic example of how to structure and set up the docker files for a full-stack web application.
+This is a basic example of how to structure a (very simple) full-stack web application and (more to the point) set up the docker files to containerize it.
-I modified this [tutorial](https://dev.to/fizy_hector/-containerizing-your-full-stack-node-app-using-docker-compose-4lnk), changing the frontend to Next.Js and changing the backend from Express in Node.js to FastAPI in Python.
+The goal is to create an image for the full web application, including the FastAPI backend (Python) and the NextJS frontend
+(TypeScript), that can be built and deployed on any machine.
+Docker is a great solution to this challenge.

 In [`backend/`](./backend/), you'll build the FastAPI server.
 For this example, the server has only one endpoint,